zhao201730685110/ICp-banking-microservices/README.md

 ## Part 2 - Deploy the docker image to IBM Cloud private

-In this Code Pattern, an automatic process (Jenkins build) has been initially set up for you to deploy the Docker image to ICp.
+In this Code Pattern, an default automatic process (Jenkins build) has been set up for you to deploy the Docker image to ICp.

 ![alt text](images/devops.png "DevOps")